Introduction

 Implementation Options

-Using a specific plugin created solely for this purpose is an extremely easy way to add custom CSS to your site.
+Using the WPCode plugin is super fast and easy to add CSS snippets to your site.

 To find out more about this plugin, please check out the site for further information including dedicated documentation.